ossf/scorecard-action/README.md

           repo_token: ${{ secrets.SCORECARD_TOKEN }}
           # Publish the results to enable scorecard badges.
 For more details, see
           # https://github.com/ossf/scorecard-action#publishing-results.
-          # If you are installing the action on a private repo, set it to `publish_results: false`
-          # or comment out the following line.
           publish_results: true

       # Upload the results as artifacts (optional).